Speaker Adaptation for End-To-End Speech Recognition Systems in Noisy Environments: Introduction

+Most studies on E2E systems include the speaker information in one of the lower layers of a neural network or in the attention blocks of transformer models.
+The most widely used speaker representation remain i-vectors \cite{fan19_ivec,zhao20b_interspeech,tuske21_interspeech,deng22_interspeech,zeineldeen22_interspeech,zeineldeen22improve,zhiyun19ivec}.
 In \cite{fan19_ivec}, a weighted combined speaker embedding vector is generated by applying the attention mechanism to a set of i-vectors, which helps a speech transformer model to normalize speaker variations.
-In \cite{zhao20b_interspeech}, i-vectors are concatenated with acoustic features at each self-attention layer of a speech transformer encoder, which led to relative WER improvements of 6.8\% on the Switchboard part and 11.1\% on the Callhome part of the 300h Switchboard corpus.
+In \cite{zhao20b_interspeech}, i-vectors are concatenated with acoustic features at each self-attention layer of a speech transformer encoder, which led to relative WER improvements of 6.8\% on the Switchboard portion and 11.1\% on the Callhome portion of the Switchboard 300h Hub5'00 corpus.
 On 100 hours of LibriSpeech data, the WER is reduced by 4.5\% (\textit{test-other}) and 12.5\% (\textit{test-clean}) relative to the baseline.
-Zeineldeen et al. \cite{zeineldeen22_interspeech} propose a similar method that adds i-vectors to the input of the multi-head self-attention module in a conformer model.
-They achieve a WER reduction of 3.5\% relative to the baseline on the Callhome part of the 300h Switchboard corpus.
+Zeineldeen et al. \cite{zeineldeen22_interspeech} propose a similar method that adds i-vectors to the input of the multi-head self-attention module in a conformer model \cite{gulati20conformer}.
+They achieve a WER reduction of 3.5\% relative to the baseline on the Callhome portion of the Switchboard 300h Hub5'00 corpus.
 In \cite{tuske21_interspeech}, i-vectors are concatenated to the input of each feedforward layer in a conformer model.
-This approach yielded minor improvements in some experiments but significantly increased the number of model parameters.
-In \cite{shetty20}, speaker vectors are passed through a projection layer before either adding or concatenating the output to the acoustic features in a transformer-based system.
-Their approach achieved relative WER improvements between between 7.3\% and 10.3\% on the \textit{test-clean} dataset of the LibriSpeech corpus, when x-vectors were used to supply the additional speaker information.
-However, the performance worsened between 3.6\% and 10.6\% on the \textit{test-other} dataset.
+This approach led to minor improvements in some experiments but significantly increased the number of model parameters.

-Denisov and Vu \cite{denisov19_interspeech} show that a combination of conditioning transformers on x-vectors and transfer learning improves single-channel multi-speaker speech recognition performance.

-End-to-end ASR models directly map acoustic features to a word sequence.
-Popular E2E architectures based on transformers \cite{vaswani17_attention} and wav2vec 2.0 (W2V2) \cite{baevski20w2v2} have outperformed the conventional hybrid HMM-DNN framework in ASR tasks.
-Our paper introduces speaker information into systems based on both transformers and wav2vec 2.0.
-Unlike previous works, we transfer the idea of adding speaker information to the input of acoustic models, which has proven successful in HMM-DNN hybrid systems, to E2E architectures and study their effect under both clean and noisy conditions.
-To the best of our knowledge, no prior experiments have been conducted on the effect of speaker adaptation in W2V2-based approaches.
-Furthermore, we employ x-vectors \cite{snyder18xvector} and ECAPA-TDNN \cite{Desplanques2020ecapa} embeddings to introduce speaker information to our models.
-These approaches have been studied less than conventional i-vectors, even though, they yield state-of-the-art performance in speaker recognition tasks \cite{Desplanques2020ecapa}.